Latin Two / Expansion

 • Individual feedback on your typeface

-• Five guest lectures and one guest critique from industry professionals
+• Multiple guest lectures and one guest critique from industry professionals

 • Access to our private Discord community